-ENT101 FOUNDATIONS OF ENTREPRENEURSHIP (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: NONE

-Students are introduced to entrepreneurship with a focus on developing the entrepreneurial mindset.
+ENT101 FOUNDATIONS OF 1 YEAR 1 CREDIT ENTREPRENEURSHIP PART I (ELECTIVE) PREREQUISITE: NONE Students are introduced to entrepreneurship with a focus on developing the entrepreneurial mindset.
 Students put the entrepreneurial mindset in practice by choosing and designing a project that will showcase what the budding entrepreneurs accomplish.
 This introductory course explores entrepreneurship, providing students with a foundation in the skills and mindset needed to start and run their own business.
+Students will develo on and nitch husiness ideas taking those ideas from m concent to

 Students will develop and pitch business ideas taking those ideas from concept to implementation.
 Students will refine their business models, conduct deeper market research, and strengthen their marketing and branding strategies to improve their chances of real-world success.
 Key concepts include competitive analysis, financial forecasting, customer validation, and iterative product development.
 Students will also develop a deeper understanding of personal finance.
 Through guest speakers, peer feedback, and hands-on projects, students will have the opportunity to troubleshoot, test, and adapt their ventures based on real market insights.